knulli-cfw/knulli.org/docs/configure/controls.md

 ## Assigning controllers

 After connecting a controller, the controller will be **automatically assigned** to the **next player** in line: The first controller you connect will be automatically assigned to player 1.
-If you connect a second controller, it will be automatically assigned to player 2.
+If you connect a second controller, it will be automatically assigned to player 2 and so on.
+If a controller drops out (e.g., because it is turned off, disconnected, or runs out of battery), all other controllers automatically "move up": If the controller of player 1 is disconnected, to controller of player 2 will be reassigned to player 1 and so on.

+### Use the built-in device controls for player 1

+In case you want to always use the built-in controls as a controller for player 1, even if other controllers are connected,

+* press ++"Start"++ to bring up the main menu
+* go to *Controller & Bluetooth Settings*
+* make sure that *Use Handheld Controls for Player 1* is *enabled*

+!!! danger "Controller cannot be reassigned while in-game"

     Please **be aware** that controller assignments **do not work in-game** (except for a few ports, e.g. *TMNT: Shredder's Revenge*).
-Consequently, you need to **connect** your controllers **before** launching a game.
-If a controller drops out (e.g., because it is turned off, disconnected, or runs out of battery), all other controllers automatically "move up": If the controller of player 1 is disconnected, to controller of player 2 will be reassigned to player 1 and so on.
+Consequently, you need to **connect** your controllers **before** launching a game and you need to exit a game before you can have a controller drop out.

 ## Controller mapping